LEARN MORE ABOUT THE TYPES

 Abuse is a crime.
 All forms of gender-based violence are crimes in the UK.

-In line with these definitions, sTandTall uses the term ‘domestic abuse’ as an umbrella term, covering all categories of abuse or gender-based violence.
+In line with these definitions, sTandTall uses the term ‘domestic abuse’ as an umbrella term, referencing all categories of abuse or gender-based violence, including but not limited to:

 No matter what abuse you’re going through, sTandTall is here to support you.